akshita1807/OS/README.md

 # What is Spooling?
 Data is transmitted to and held in memory or other volatile storage until the software or computer asks for it to be executed.Spooling is the temporary storage of data for usage and execution by a device, program, or system.

+# What is Demand Paging?
+Demand paging is a type of swapping done in virtual memory systems.
+In demand paging, the data is not copied from the disk to the RAM until they are needed or being demanded by some program.The data will not be copied when the data is already available on memeory.
+This is called lazy evaluation beacuse on;y demanded pages of memory are being swapped from secondary storage to main memory.

 **Throughput**  number of processes that complete their execution per time unit
 **Turnaround time** amount of time to execute a particular process